codingwithsurya/distributed-transformer/README.md

-# Torch.distributed is all you need :)
+# distributed-transformer

 "Attention Is All You Need" implemented from scratch in PyTorch with support for distributed training, in both FSDP and DDP.

+**Torch.distributed is all you need :)**

 ## Instructions for Paperspace